myo3/Minesweeper/README.md

 >###*CUAppDev Training Program Project #7 Fall 2015*

 ## Description
-Taking it back to the classics, *Minesweeper* provides a mobile arena for this timeless puzzle game.
+Taking it back to the classics, *Minesweeper* provides a mobile arena for this timeless puzzle game

 ## Features